just1and0/React-Native-Paystack-WebView/readme.md

 Add React-Native-Paystack-WebView to your project by running;

-`npm install React-Native-Paystack-WebView`
+`npm install react-native-paystack-webview`

 or

-`yarn add React-Native-Paystack-WebView`
+`yarn add react-native-paystack-webview`

  and that's it, you're all good to go!